CarineRey/caars/README.md

 # CAARS: Comparative Assembly and Annotation of RNA-Seq data

-A method to introduce RNA-seq data in existing multi-species multiple sequence alignments and reconstruct reliable phylogenies.
+A method to introduce RNA-Seq data in existing multi-species multiple sequence alignments and reconstruct reliable phylogenies.

 Any question or suggestion on the program can be addressed to: carine.rey@ens-lyon.org

-For more information gto to the wiki page [https://github.com/CarineRey/caars/wiki](https://github.com/CarineRey/caars/wiki)
+For more information see the wiki page [https://github.com/CarineRey/caars/wiki](https://github.com/CarineRey/caars/wiki)

 # Installation